- Chief of State:

-Monarch is hereditary, prime minister is appointed by the monarch, and the deputy prime minister is appointed by the prime minister.
+Monarch is hereditary, and the prime minister is appointed by the monarch, and the deputy prime minister is appointed by the prime minister.

 Prime Minister: 4 years; Deputy Prime Minister: 4 years